seb-eis/Mocassin/docs/userguide-md/user-guide.md

 # MOCASSIN - User guide
-Authors: Sebastian Eisele, Steffen Neitzel-Grieshammer Forschungszentrum Jülich & RWTH Aachen University
+Authors: Sebastian Eisele, Steffen Neitzel-Grieshammer (Forschungszentrum Jülich GmbH & RWTH Aachen University)

 **This guide is still a work in progress.
 Several pages are missing or incomplete.**